grahamjh99/VisionDrive/part-05/capstone-part-05.md

 6. Create a publicly hosted interactive visualization that your audience can use to further access and explore your data and findings.
    - Bonus points for embedding this into your blog post tutorial!

----

 ## Deliverable Format & Submission

 - Format: Interactive graphic presentation, website, or slide deck.
-- Public presentation of at least 5-10 minutes, with another 5 minutes of questions.
+- Public presentation of 13-17 minutes, with another 5 minutes of questions.

 ---